pantheon-systems/documentation/source/content/rsync-and-sftp.md

 ## rsync

 rsync is also available, but it is a more advanced tool that requires experience with the command line.
+You can also use the [Terminus Rsync Plugin](https://github.com/pantheon-systems/terminus-rsync-plugin) as a shortcut to rsync files to your Pantheon sites.

 <Alert title="Note" type="info">